REFORESTING WITH BROTHERS CYCLING

 Visit Bukit Piton and support Brothers Cycling with RM50.- per person.

 Bukit Piton is situated at the Ulu Segama- Malua forest, which was once destroyed by fire and poor logging practices.
-However, through efforts by WWF – Malaysia, Yayasan Sabah, Sime Darby, Sabah Forestry Department and the team spearheaded by Dr Teo from Tabin Lodge, this once degraded forest is being restored and nurtured with love – hence welcoming the orangutans and other wildlife back to their home bound.
+However, through efforts by WWF – Malaysia, Yayasan Sabah, Sime Darby, Sabah Forestry Department and a team of passionate naturalists this once degraded forest is being restored and nurtured with love – hence welcoming the orangutans and other wildlife back to their home bound.

 In late 2016, Bike and Tours decided to check out Bukit Piton on a recce tour.
 True enough after an hour drive from Lahad Datu to Bukit Piton, just within minutes we encountered our very first Orangutan.
 It was an amazing experience to see the orangutan in the wild.
 This beautiful creature noticed our presence and continued eating before gracefully swinging its way back in the depth of the jungle.
 We were lucky that over the next few hours to encounter another 2 orangutan in the wild.
 And that to us was the ultimate!
 Other visitors have seen more orang utans than us but of course when you are in the wild, lady luck plays a role.
 The wild is in the wild and not a zoo where it is a guaranteed that you get to see the animals in its cage.